dmytro-x/provider-directory/README.md

 ##DB Schema choice explanation

-Product <code>name</code> is index for quick sort and search in future
+- Product <code>name</code> is index for quick sort and search in future

-<code>category_id</code> is <code>restrictOnDelete()</code>. while we have any Provider with this category.
+- <code>category_id</code> is <code>restrictOnDelete()</code>. while we have any Provider with this category.
 Probably can be changed to <code>nullable()</code> if category not required, but we have filter by category, so <code>restrictOnDelete()</code> in my opinion the best choice.

-Other fields will not use in sorting.
+- Other fields will not use in sorting.
 Probably description can by searchable in the future, but we will need something like ElasticSearch.

-Category <code>name</code> is index also for possible future sort and search.
+- Category <code>name</code> is index also for possible future sort and search.

-I'm using general id, not uuid or slug, coz speed was the main request for this task.
+- I'm using general id, not uuid or slug, coz speed was the main request for this task.

 ##Design decisions

+<b>Vite</b> for build bundles.
+Also vite make development faster

+<b>Tailwind</b> make responsive cross-browser interface for any resolution from phone to PC

+### Rendering Strategy

+- The page renders the full layout immediately with minimal blocking
+- Data for categories and providers is fetched asynchronously via Vue 3 + fetch API
+- A lightweight skeleton loader is displayed while data loads
+- This significantly reduces TTFB and LCP, and ensures fast perceived performance

+Vue.js in bundle.
+Probably from CDN it will be bit faster.
+But needs more logic for control version and so on
+Also used export with <b>vite</b>. so our bundle can be smaller than CDN Vue package It depend on users behavior.
+- if we expect just one visit per month - CDN with fallback from our server preferable.
+- if we expect multiple usage per day/week - bundle is ok.

 ##Performance optimizations
 ##Areas for future enhancement

+Profile page can be open as modal window. so clients will stay on page. it reduce time for users and reduce load for server.
+Switch to SPA or Inertian with App.vue as entrypoint

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>